NateAGeek/MyObsidianMind/Computer Science/Technologies/Machine Learning/Resources and References/Project Structure/Week 1 - ML Strategy.md

 Make sure that when user testing, then we need to change our dev and test set and metrics for our error.

+### Comparing to Human Level Performance
+Bayse Optimal Error: Is the theoretical optimal performance a model can achieve.
+It appears as we approach it above human performance, it is harder to go reach it.

+If the model is not as performant as a Human you can do the following.
+When you ML Model is worst than humans.
+You can have people label data for you.
+Add Error analysis
+Better analysis of bias and variance

+### How to measure Bays Error
+When the models training error and dev error is further from the base of the human error, then our model has some bias and we need to improve.
+We could train it longer or get better data.

+When our model is closer to human error then our model has higher variance.
+We can use to measure out best course of action by the wording "Avoidable Bias" and "Variance".

+The Avoidable Bias is for the distance between "Human" and "Training".
+And the "Variance" is the different between training and dev set.